pivotal/docs-tap/scc/parameters-reference.hbs.md

 For information about how to set up the
-Workload namespace for testing with TektonSee, see [Out of the Box Supply Chain with Testing](scc/ootb-supply-chain-testing.hbs.md).
+Workload namespace for testing with TektonSee, see [Out of the Box Supply Chain with Testing](ootb-supply-chain-testing.hbs.md).

-For information about how to use the parameters to customize this resource to test using a Jenkins cluster, see [Out of the Box Supply Chain with Testing on Jenkins](scc/ootb-supply-chain-testing-with-jenkins.hbs.md).
+For information about how to use the parameters to customize this resource to test using a Jenkins cluster, see [Out of the Box Supply Chain with Testing on Jenkins](ootb-supply-chain-testing-with-jenkins.hbs.md).

 ## source-scanner

-The `source-scanner` resource (included solely in `ootb-supply-chain-testing-scanning`) takes care of scanning the source code that is tested by pointing a [SourceScan](scst-scan/scan-crs.hbs.md#sourcescan) object at the same source code as the tests.
+The `source-scanner` resource (included solely in `ootb-supply-chain-testing-scanning`) scans the source code that is tested by pointing a [SourceScan](scst-scan/scan-crs.hbs.md#sourcescan) object at the same source code as the tests.